praneelbora/expensease/README.md

 ## 🤝 Contributing

-SplitFree is open to contributions from developers of all experience levels!
+Expensease is open to contributions from developers of all experience levels!
 Whether you're fixing a bug, adding a feature, or improving documentation — you're welcome.

 ### How to Contribute